 What Does ROE Signify?

 Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
-Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-You can see in the graphic below that ACCO Brands has an ROE that is fairly close to the average for the Commercial Services industry (13%).
+The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
+If you look at the image below, you can see ACCO Brands has a similar ROE to the average in the Commercial Services industry classification (14%).

 ACCO Brands's Debt And Its 14% ROE

 ACCO Brands does use a significant amount of debt to increase returns.
-It has a debt to equity ratio of 1.12.
-Its ROE is quite good but, it would have probably been lower without the use of debt.
+It has a debt to equity ratio of 1.41. while its ROE is respectable, it is worth keeping in mind that there is usually a limit to how much debt a company can use.
 Investors should think carefully about how a company might perform if it was unable to borrow so easily, because credit markets do change over time.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.